Aceinna/docs_openrtk/EVK-OpenRTK330LI.rst

   - 8. RJ45 jack for Ethernet interface

      - Not compatible with power over ethernet devices
+     - Warning!
+Connecting POE devices can damage the OpenRTK330LI EVK

   - 9. Micro-USB port
   - 10. CAN interface